 Stage 1 – Partial Hospitalization Program

-After successful completion of a MAT program, our clients can move on to an Inpatient Program.
-These programs entail partial hospitalization in our clinical building facility that’s fully staffed and comfortable.
+After the successful completion of a MAT program, our clients can move on to a PHP program.
+These programs entail partial hospitalization in our clinical building facility, that’s fully staffed and comfortable.
 You’ll get access to certified professionals who will conduct individual, group, and trauma therapy sessions, as well as provide their support with medication management.

 Medications used in our meth rehab Palm Beach facility